-The document Technical Info Pointing Devices described in an earlier section appears to be a partial compilation of information from chapters 8.0 and 9.0 of this document.
+The documents Technical Info Pointing Devices and Technical Info Keyboards described in an earlier section appear to be partial compilations of information from chapters 8.0 and 9.0 of these documents intended for developers of third-party pointing devices and keyboards.

 Many of the chapters contain detailed hardware specifications to the level of chip types and their memory addresses as well as I/O signal specifications and connector pin layouts.
+This information is all specific to the 605(T) player and its extension board and is not useful for developing applications intended to be usable on consumer CD-i players.

-At SPC we specifically used the Download routine (chapter 4.0) for debugging on consumer players and the CD-I 605(T) tools menu (chapter 12.0) for debugging on the CD-i 605 player, the other information was mostly useful background as it could not be directly utilized in a CD-i title, being decidedly outside the Green Book.
+At SPC we specifically used the Download routine (chapter 4.0) for debugging on consumer players and the CD-I 605(T) tools menu (chapter 12.0) for debugging on the CD-i 605 player, the other information was mostly useful background for the reason described above.

 3.5.
-SCC68070 User Manuals
+Processor User Manuals